ruyd/Concentrate/README.md

 - Speed Adjustable AutoScroll with Keyboard Shortcuts for Reading
 - FullScreen by Click and DoubleClick

-A modern add-on for a quieter and cleaner browsing experience
+A modern add-on for a quieter and focused browsing experience

 ![Image](visuals/Concentrate1280x800.png)